TeamSHIRO/.github/profile/README.md

 The SHIRO Project contains
 * SHIRO Kernel
 * KURO Bootloader
-* Userspace Applications and C standard library
+* Userspace Applications, and essential libraries
 * Toolchain and Build System
 * Specifications and Documentation